ziglang/zig/lib/libc/glibc/README.md

 # Zig GNU C Library ("glibc") Support

-*Date*: November, 2023

 Zig supports building binaries that will dynamically link against the [GNU C Library ("glibc")](https://www.gnu.org/software/libc/) when run.
 This support extends across a range of glibc versions.

 By default, Zig binaries will not depend on any external C library, but they can be linked against one with the `-lc` option.
-The compilation target defines which C library: `musl` for the
-[musl C library](https://musl.libc.org/) or `gnu` for the GNU C library.
+The target ABI defines which C library: `musl` for the [musl C library](https://musl.libc.org/) or `gnu` for the GNU C library.

 A specific GNU C library version can be chosen with an appropriate `-target`.
 For example, `-target native-native-gnu.2.19` will use the